karenkv/alexa-echoconvert/README.md

 ### Goals

-This workshop will teach you the following:
+This tutorial will teach you the following:
 - Create an Amazon Alexa skill
 - Work with utterances, intents, and slots
 - Understand the architecture of an Alexa skill